 Later in the 1980s and 90s, space communications began here when CARA made a radio contact with the 1st space shuttle ham in space, Owen Garriot W5LFL.
 Technology then began to include ham satellites and moonbounce communications.
 CARA set many national VHF communication competition records; some still stand today.

-In 1999, with CARA’s assistance, W8FHF formed an organization called the Multi-County Coalition of Eastern Ohio (MCC).
-The MCC consists of about 110 hams from nine counties who meet three to four times a year to coordinate radio communications for disasters and large public events.
+In 1999, with CARA’s assistance, Sonny Alfman, W8FHF, formed an organization called the Multi-County Coalition of Eastern Ohio (MCC).
+The MCC consisted of about 110 hams from nine counties who meet three to four times a year to coordinate radio communications for disasters and large public events.
+MCC disbanded in 2010.

 With the turn of the 21st century, amateur TV and digital communications appeared.
 CARA members continue to be at the leading edge of technology, following the example set by our founders.
 Hams communicate across town and around the globe using various technologies such as CW, voice, video, and computers.